jrhom1/rex-corgi-i/readme.md

 - Observing log info for speckle observations csv (speckle_log_info.csv).
 Necessary for creating Figure 4.

 ## Data Access
 All images and contrast curves can be accessed through ExoFOP (https://exofop.ipac.caltech.edu/tess/).
 The Jupyter notebook CorGI_REx_I.ipynb expects this data to be in a certain format (not the native format as posted on ExoFOP).
-This data will be uploaded to Zenodo upon paper publishing.
+This data and the v1.0.0 release of this repository are available here: https://doi.org/10.5281/zenodo.17548112

 ## Requirements
 - python >=3.10